MoEfication: Transformer Feed-forward Layers are Mixtures of Experts: MoEfication

-Since ReLU and its variants prefer to retain positive activations and discard negative ones, there are many zero or near-zero values in the middle output $\sigma(\vh)$.
-Meanwhile, according to the observation on existing large-scale PLMs, the ratio of negative values is over 90\% in $\vh$.
-Hence, we explore to select the possible positively activated neurons of $\vh$ in advance to reduce the computation cost.
+Since there are many inactive (zero) values in the intermediate output $\sigma(\vh)$, the computation of these values can be omitted for acceleration.
+Meanwhile, different inputs will activate different neurons.
+Hence, we explore to select the possiblely-activated neurons of $\vh$ before the FFN computation instead of model pruning.

 We show an example in Figure~\ref{fig:model}.
 In this FFN, $d_{model}$ is $2$, $d_{ff}$ is $4$, and the bias vectors are omitted for simplification.
 For a given input representation $\vx$, there are two positive values in $\vh$.
 Hence, we only need to compute part of the FFN, i.e., a $2\times2$ submatrix of $\mW_1$ and a $2\times2$ submatrix of $\mW_2$, to obtain the same output $F(\vx)$.
-Correspondingly, we can MoEfy the original FFN to have an MoE layer with two experts and select the right one for this input $\vx$.
+Correspondingly, we can MoEfy the original FFN to have an MoE layer with two experts and select the one on the right-hand side for this input $\vx$.

-For MoEfication, we should first split the FFN into several independent parts, namely expert construction, and then design a router to select suitable experts for each input, namely expert selection.
+For MoEfication, we first split the FFN into several independent parts, namely expert construction, and then design a router to select suitable experts for each input, namely expert selection.